-There are no teams, you play against each other.
-All players are gathered around a circle.
-The game starts with the referee’s whistle.
+There are no teams, each player plays all others.
+All players are gathered outside around a circle.
+The game starts with the referee blowing their whistles.
+Then the players all get into the circle.
 The goal of the game is to eliminate all your opponents by evicting them out of the circle.
 Once a referee removes a player, he may not return to the game.
 The last player inside the circle will become the king.
-The King of the circle can only be played on a synthetic pitch.
+The King of the ring can only be played on a synthetic court.

-Two teams are facing each other, the goal is to put down every player of the opposing team.
-Once a player’s bubble touches the ground, he is automatically eliminated and must retreat to one of the four corners of the court.
-The points are given according to the number of participant still standing in the winning team.
-Before giving the whistle, the two referees must define a starting line from which the two teams will start.
-A 30 seconds caucus will be allowed to both teams before the beginning of the game to elaborate a strategy.
+Two teams are facing each other.
+The goal is to put down every player of the opposing team.
+Once a player’s bubble touches the ground, he is automatically eliminated and must withdraw to one of the four corners of the court.
+The points are given according to the number of participants still standing in the winning team.
+Before blowing their whistles, the two referees must define a starting line from which the two teams will start.
+A 30 second caucus will be allowed to both teams before the beginning of the game to elaborate a strategy.

 GENERAL TAO TM

 Two teams are facing each other.
 Before the beginning of the game, each team must select a general.
 The two generals will wear a bib to be properly recognizable.
 As soon as the whistle is blown, the two teams compete with the objective of taking down the general of the opposing side.
-The game ends when one of the generals’s bubble touches the ground.
-The rest of the players can fall and get back up as many times as they want in order to take out the other general.
+The game ends when the bubble of one of the generals touches the ground.
+All the other players can fall and get back up as many times as they want in order to take out the other general.
 They should also try protecting their own!
-Before giving the whistle, the two referees must define a starting line from which the two teams will start.
-A 30 seconds caucus will be allowed to both teams before the beginning of the game to elaborate a strategy.
+Before blowing their whistles, the two referees must define a starting line from which the two teams will start.
+A 30 second caucus will be allowed to both teams before the beginning of the game to elaborate a strategy.

 FIGHTING ROOSTERS TM

-This game is usually played to sort out draw matches, but it can also stand on its own.
-Both team are aligned on their starting line and every opposing player is given a number from 1 to 5 by the referees.
-When everyone is ready, the referees will scream a number and blow the whistle.
-The player from each team associated with the number then runs towards his unknown enemy!
-The fight is resolved when a player’s bubble has touched the ground.
+This game is usually played to sort outa tie, but it can also stand on its own.
+Both team are aligned on their starting lines and every opposing player is given a number from 1 to 5 by the referees.
+When everyone is ready, the referees will scream a number and blow their whistles.
+The players from each team associated with the number then run towards his unknown enemy!
+The fight is resolved when a player’s bubble touches the ground.
 Each battle is worth one point.

 BUBBLE WARS TM

 This game is played with two teams of 6 players.
-Each team consists of 5 Bumper Balls and 1 Zorb.
-The goal is to help your teammate in the Zorb to reach the other side of the field while, at the same team, preventing the enemy Zorb from reaching your side.
+Each team consists of 5 Bumper Balls and 1 Hamster Ball.
+The goal is to help your teammate in the Hamster Ball to reach the other side of the field while, at the same time, to prevent the enemy Zorb from reaching your side.
 This epic clash of bubbles will make everyone laugh without a doubt!

 BUBBLE HOCKEY TM

 A Bubble Hockey game is played like a traditional Hockey game minus the hockey sticks and with a bigger puck.
 You simply need to kick the giant puck in the opposing team’s net to score a goal.
-Players will slide along the rink using their boots instead of ice skates.
-The fun is guaranteed.
+Players will slide around on the rink using their boots instead of ice skates.
+Fun guaranteed.

 BUBBLE SOCCER TM